 In this important work, Little argues that it is essential to devote energy and resources to creative endeavors in a highly focused fashion, even if it takes away from other components of our well-being.
 This does not mean that we cannot shift from one core project to another in the days of our lives.
 In fact, it is precisely that ability to flexibly craft projects that is the greatest source of sustainability.
 Like learning to walk, forcing ourselves out of balance as we step is the only way in which we can move forward.
 And it is the only way that human flourishing can be enhanced.

 The well-lived life is based on the sustainable pursuit of core projects in our lives.
-Ultimately, Third Natures provides a deeply personal itinerary for exploring our personalities, our lives, and the human condition.
+Ultimately, Who Are You, Really? provides a deeply personal itinerary for exploring our personalities, our lives, and the human condition.